Make-School-Courses/SPD-2.1-Industry-Collaboration-Project/README.md

 1. Collaborate cross functionally to various stakeholders such as engineers, project managers, and founders.
 (PLO 4)
 1. Proactively set and clarify expectations with collaborators and suggest solutions (PLO 4).
-1. Explain the various incentives and politics one must navigate when developing a software product (PLO 4, PLO 6).
+1. Utilize project management and decision making best practices to build a product (PLO 4, PLO 6).
 1. Ship a product to actual users and iterate to user needs (PLO 3).
 1. Conduct agile sprints with a team of 5+ engineers (PLO 3).